Keith Hunter Jesperson: Laverne Pavlinac

-"The Happy Face Killer"
+"Happy Face Killer"

 Following Bennett's murder, as all the attention was going to Pavlinac and Sosnovske, Jesperson wrote a confession on the bathroom wall of a truck stop and signed it with a smiley face.
 When that did not create the attention he desired, he wrote letters to media outlets and police departments confessing to his murders, starting with a six-page letter to The Oregonian in which he revealed the details of his killings.
 Jesperson signed each letter with a smiley face.
 This led Phil Stanford, the journalist working the story for The Oregonian, to dub Jesperson "The Happy Face Killer".

 Jesperson's daughter

-In November 2008, Jesperson's daughter, Melissa G. Moore, appeared on Dr. Phil to talk about her father.
-She was also featured on an episode of Evil Lives Here, The Oprah Winfrey Show, the Lifetime Movies network series Monster in My Family, and a 20/20 special on ABC.
-She was a correspondent for Crime Watch Daily.
+In November 2008, Jesperson's daughter, Melissa G. Moore, appeared on the Dr. Phil show to talk about her father.
+In March 2018, she was featured in an episode, titled "Put on a Happy Face", of the Investigation Discovery true crime series Evil Lives Here.
+She was also featured on an episode of The Oprah Winfrey Show, in the Lifetime Movies network series Monster in My Family, and in a 20/20 special on ABC.

 In 2008, Moore published a book titled Shattered Silence: The Untold Story of a Serial Killer's Daughter.
-Moore recounts living with Jesperson until her parents' 1990 divorce, and noticing how her father was different when she was in elementary school.
+She recounts living with Jesperson until her parents' 1990 divorce, and noticing how her father was different when she was in elementary school.
 Their house bordered an apple orchard, and Jesperson killed stray cats and gophers that wandered nearby.
 One day, she watched, horrified, as he hanged stray kittens from the family's clothesline.
 She ran to get her mother, and when they returned, the kittens were dead on the ground.
-He had watched and laughed as the kittens clawed each other to escape, then he killed them.
+He had watched and laughed as the kittens clawed each other to escape, and then he killed them.
 In November 2014, she wrote an article about her father for the BBC.
+She was also a correspondent for Crime Watch Daily.

-In March 2018, she was featured in an episode, titled "Put on a Happy Face", of the Investigation Discovery true crime series Evil Lives Here.
-In September 2018, podcast network HowStuffWorks began releasing a show called Happy Face featuring interviews with Melissa about her childhood and her father.
+In September 2018, podcast network HowStuffWorks began releasing a show called Happy Face featuring interviews with Moore about her childhood and her father.
 The series had 12 episodes.

-In June 2021, a trailer appeared on iTunes for a new true crime podcast called Life After Happy Face, to be hosted by Melissa Moore and forensic criminologist Laura Pettler.
-The episode was released on July 9, 2021.

-An eight episode TV series, Happy Face, based on Melissa's podcast, premiered on Paramount+ on March 20, 2025, starring Dennis Quaid as Jesperson.
+In June 2021, a trailer appeared on iTunes for a new true crime podcast called Life After Happy Face, to be hosted by Moore and forensic criminologist Laura Pettler.
+The episode was released on 9 July 2021.
+An eight episode TV series, Happy Face, based on Moore's podcast, premiered on Paramount+ on 20 March 2025, starring Dennis Quaid as Jesperson.